-The purpose of the MAT Finance and Resources committee is a to monitor and manage the financial position of the Trust.
+The purpose of the MAT Finance, Resource & Risk Committee is to monitor and manage the financial position of the Trust and to monitor the Risk Register.
 It has delegated powers to approve revenue and capital expenditure, recommend the approval of the academies' budget and approval of disposal assets.